Sober lifestyles: 'I can still be confident on orange juice'

 "The misconception that young sober people are boring can be such a barrier [to stop drinking]."

 Sober Girls Society has held more than 200 events to connect women across the UK.
-They include classes to improve confidence on the dance floor while sober.
+They include classes to improve confidence on the dancefloor while sober.

 Virgin mojitos are served at their "bottomless boozeless" brunches, providing a space to meet new people without feeling awful the next day.

-Liv Callaghan from Birmingham is one of the many social media influencers sharing their sobriety journey with the world.
+Liv Callaghan, from Birmingham, is one of the many social media influencers sharing their sobriety journey with the world.

 The 30-year-old, who also has Bipolar disorder, stopped drinking four years ago when she had a "horrific" panic attack in a club.